Inflation from entropy: Modified Friedmann equations

 \section{Modified Friedmann equations}

 By substituting the FLRW metric in equation \eqref{eq:modein} we obtain the modified Friedmann equations \eqref{eq:modfried}.
 Here we write the expanded version of the terms in the equation. \eqref{eq:modfried}.
-The modified Ricci scalar for entropic quantum gravity is (indices here are not summed over)
+The modified Ricci scalar for gravity from entropy is (indices here are not summed over)

 For FLRW metric

 where $k$ is $\pm1$ or $0$ depending on the nature of spatial curvature of the Hubble Universe. spatial part of the Modified Ricci tensor $R_{11}$ is

 Temporal part of the modified Ricci tensor is given by